giulio-derasmo/The-Missing-Role-of-Negative-Feedback-in-DIME/README.md

   - **`build_index`**: Computes the FAISS index given the memmap data.
   - **`search_faiss`**: Implements the retrieval pipeline without the DIME.
 This script outputs a file containing the retrieved documents for every query in the collection.

+The **grid_search.ipynb** store the hyperparameters we used to grid search for the Section 4.

 ## Main Scripts

 - **`main.py`**